-Removal can take place whenever the user would like to become pregnant or at the time of replacement
+Removal can take place whenever the user would like to become pregnant or at the time of replacement.

-Hold the strings with forceps as close as possible to the external orifice of the cervix and apply steady force.
-Applying unsteady force/ pressure may cause breakage of
+Hold the threads with forceps as close as possible to the external orifice of the cervix.

-Regular traction of the strings along with traction towards the bottom with the Pozzi forceps make it possible to remove the IUD without difficulty.
+Regular traction of the threads along with traction towards the bottom with the Pozzi forceps make it possible to remove the IUD without difficulty

-If it is very difficult, removal under general anaesthesia should be considered as per the most appropriate method
+If it is very difficult, removal under general anaesthesia should be considered as per the most appropriate method.